-The Eugene - Springfield metropolitan area, located just off of Interstate 5, offers a multitude of activities and attractions.
-You may find yourself here for an Oregon Duck football game or to help your child move into university housing; or perhaps you are here for a shopping trip or to attend a lecture or a show... it may be that you were just passing by on a road trip — but now that you are here, we invite you to take a day and explore!
+The Eugene-Springfield metropolitan area, located just off Interstate 5, offers a multitude of activities and attractions.
+You may find yourself here for an Oregon Ducks football game, a concert, visiting your college student or recreating that waterfall hike you saw on Instagram — but now that you are here, we invite you to explore more!
 Create your own one-day tour of Eugene and Springfield as you select from the many choices.

 Within walking distance of downtown Eugene, Skinner Butte and the surrounding park offers a place to relax in the midst of the metro area.
 Stroll along the Willamette on the riverfront bike path, hike to the top of the butte for a spectacular view of Eugene or take a rest in the shady park.
 The past comes alive at the replica of Eugene and Mary Skinner's 1846 cabin, the first pioneer structure in the area.
 This new interpretive area coincided with the 150th anniversary of the Applegate Trail.
 (Drive by or allow 30 minutes at the cabin)

 The Owen Rose Garden along the Willamette River is home to over 4,500 varieties of summer-blooming roses.
 The famous Black Tartarian Cherry tree is also in the garden.
 This tree dates back to 1860 and is the last surviving remnant of an early-day riverfront orchard.
 It is the largest cherry tree in Oregon and one of the largest in the United States.
 (Allow 1 hour)

 Step back in time as you learn about the history of Oregon's settlement, including Oregon Trail artifacts.
 The Lane County Historical Museum presents period rooms, as well as vehicle displays from the covered wagons to the 1920s and 1930s.
 (Allow 1 hour)